You are using an outdated browser. Please upgrade your browser to improve your experience.

 Look for grants

 You may not be able to gather together the funds you need from your savings, investments, and assets.
 In this case, it’s worth checking whether you are eligible for any grants.
-For example, the Government, local councils, and charities may provide grants to help cover things like health-related home improvements.
+For example, the government, local councils, and charities may provide grants to help cover things like health-related home improvements.

 If you’re looking to make a small adaptation to your property such as adding a grab rail or ramp, your local council may be able to provide you with the money you need.
 In some cases, they may even support you with more extensive modifications such as the installation of a wet room – get in touch with your local council to find out more.